Home / Journals / PHYTON / Vol.89, No.3, 2020

 Akwasi Yeboah1, Jiannong Lu1, Ting Yang1, Yuzhen Shi1, Hanna Amoanimaa-Dede1, Kwadwo Gyapong Agyenim Boateng2, Xuegui Yin1,*

-(This article belongs to this Special Issue: Crop Production under Abiotic Stress: Physiological and Molecular Interventions)
+(This article belongs to the Special Issue: Crop Production under Abiotic Stress: Physiological and Molecular Interventions)

 Abstract Increased urbanization and industrialization have greatly contributed to the emission of higher amount of heavy metals such as cadmium, nickel, and lead into the environment.
 These metals are non-biodegradable and toxic, causing much effects on plants and by extension to animals and humans, which have become a major global concern.
 The inherent ability of plants to resist heavy metal toxicity seems to be the most sustainable and cost-effective strategy.
-Castor plant is widely studied due to its tolerance to the effects of heavy metal contaminated soils, owing to its large biomass content and high accumulating capacity.
-Castor plants to some… More >
+Castor plant is widely studied due to its tolerance to the effects of heavy metal contaminated soils, owing to its large biomass content and high accumulating… More >

 • Open AccessOpen Access